mental load, mama disrupt

 In Features, Life, Mind Health, Stories by Nicole Fuge

-Mamas have been shouldering the mental load – the ‘INVISIBLE WORK’ – at home for generations, not knowing there was a name for it.
-But now there is and good news is there is something we can do about it.
+Women have shouldered the mental load – the ‘INVISIBLE WORK’ – at home for generations, not knowing there was a name for it.
+Now there is and now we’re doing something about it.

 By Nicola Appleton